The next phase of the NW Bicester eco-town project has received outline planning permission.

-Lead developer A2Dominion has received a resolution to grant outline planning permission from Cherwell District Council for up to 2,600 homes.
-The new town is being masterplanned by architect-planner Farrells and the outline application for 155 hectares of land North of Lords Lane was submitted by the developer last Autumn.
+Cherwell District Council has granted outline planning permission for up to 2,600 homes to lead developer A2Dominion.
+The new town is being masterplanned by architect-planner Farrells, and the developer submitted an outline application for 155 hectares of land north of Lords Lane last autumn.

-Construction began in April last year on the first 91 homes, which form part of the initial Exemplar phase.
-This will provide 393 homes said to be true zero carbon.
+The first 91 homes, which are part of the initial Exemplar phase, began construction in April of last year.
+This will provide 393 true zero-carbon homes.

-Cherwell’s planning decision marks the next major step towards the delivery of the NW Bicester Masterplan which in total will encompass up to 6,000 highly energy efficient new homes.
-The Masterplan, which is currently the subject of consultation to become a Supplementary Planning Document (SPD) to the emerging Local Plan, also includes provision for 40% green space incorporating a nature reserve, country park, cemetary, secondary school, business and commercial space, onsite energy generation and a range of community and recreational facilities.
-Business and employment opportunities together with key infrastructure to enable strong connections to existing Bicester through, a strategic road, cycleways, footpaths and public transport links are also an integral part of the scheme.
+Cherwell’s planning approval is the next major step toward the completion of the NW Bicester Masterplan, which will include up to 6,000 highly energy efficient new homes.
+The Masterplan, which is currently undergoing public consultation in order to become a Supplementary Planning Document (SPD) to the emerging Local Plan, also includes 40 percent green space, which includes a nature reserve, country park, cemetery, secondary school, business and commercial space, onsite energy generation, and a variety of community and recreational facilities.
+The scheme also includes business and employment opportunities, as well as key infrastructure to enable strong connections to existing Bicester via a strategic road, cycleways, footpaths, and public transportation links.

-“This is the next major part of the overall development at NW Bicester, the country’s only true zero carbon development and we are pleased this stage is complete,” said Gerry Walker, A2Dominion’s regional development director.
+“This is the next major stage of the overall development at NW Bicester, the country’s only true zero carbon development, and we are pleased this stage is complete,” said Gerry Walker, regional development director for A2Dominion.

-“NW Bicester will create the UK’s most sustainable development, providing a comprehensive mixed scheme where residents can make sustainable lifestyle choices.
-A2Dominion is already working on Reserved Matters applications for specific phases of the application in anticipation of being able to make a quick start once the Legal Agreement to accompany the Resolution to Grant Outline planning permission is finalised.”
+“NW Bicester will be the most sustainable development in the UK, with a comprehensive mixed-use scheme that will allow residents to make sustainable lifestyle choices.”
+A2Dominion is already working on Reserved Matters applications for specific phases of the application in preparation for a quick start once the Legal Agreement accompanying the Resolution to Grant Outline Planning Permission is finalised.”

-Gary Young, partner at Farrells added: “This decision has come at an important time, when housing is high on both the government’s and the public’s agenda.
-With planning awarded for the next phase, NW Bicester masterplan will deliver much needed new true zero carbon homes.
+“This decision comes at an important time, when housing is high on both the government’s and the public’s agenda,” Gary Young, partner at Farrells, added.
+NW Bicester masterplan has been awarded planning for the next phase, which will deliver much needed new true zero carbon homes.

-“The Farrell Review argued for design quality being a much higher priority within government, and along with NW Bicester housing being cited as an exemplar in the Starter Homes initiative, the planning approval is confirmation that we can raise the design standard of new-build homes as well as the expectations of those who buy and live in them.
+“The Farrell Review argued for design quality to be a much higher priority within government, and the planning approval, along with NW Bicester housing being cited as an exemplar in the Starter Homes initiative, confirms that we can raise the design standard of new-build homes as well as the expectations of those who buy and live in them.”